 Hard Drive #1 – Local

-#1 Get a flash drive or solid state external drive from a reputable manufacturer.
-Copy the files to the drive and label it.
-(Verify they copied well!)
-Getting a larger drive than you need now (at least double the space) is a good idea.
-Combine existing photos and start your family archive!
-I prefer physically larger drives so they are not as easy to misplace.
+Getting a larger drive than you need now, at least double the space, is a good idea.
+The cost of drives and space will go down over time.
+You will eventually upgrade the drive so you don’t need to buy lots of extra space.
+I prefer physically larger drives so they are not as easy to misplace like keychain flash drives.
 Keep this drive in the fire safe in your home.
-(Tip: I recommend getting the most current connectivity (Thunderbolt 3, USB-C in 2025) to ensure it will be years before you’ll need to transfer the data.
+(Tip: I recommend getting the most current connectivity (USB-C in 2025) to ensure it will be years before you’ll need to transfer the data.
 Drive speed is less important for storage.)
 For larger capacity, I’d recommend this at the moment.

 Hard Drive #2 – Off Site

 #2 Make a copy on another device (can be identical to #1).
 Store it in a bank box or at a friend’s place or secondary location.
 Once a year or more often if you can, add any new files in.
-(Or start a new drive when full.
+Or start a new drive when near full.
 If you organize by year it will be as simple as dragging the folder over.
 (For more complex copying and verification, I recommend ChronoSync for Mac users.)

 Online Storage #3